-As stated in the CDR Rules Explanatory Statement, 'at a minimum, accredited persons will be guided by the language and processes of guidelines produced by the DSB.'
-The CX Workstream emphasises that aligning to the non-mandatory items in the CX Guidelines will help achieve consistency, familiarity and, in turn, facilitate consumer trust and adoption.
+As stated in the CDR Rules Explanatory Statement, accredited persons 'may be guided by the language and processes of [CX] guidelines and by consumer experience testing regarding consumers' comprehension of the consent process.'
+The DSB emphasises that aligning to the non-mandatory items in the CX Guidelines will help achieve consistency, familiarity and, in turn, facilitate consumer trust and adoption.